Toxic-Cube/blauwdruk/docs/Test Page.md

 ---
 Test-Text for testing.

-Although the auto commits are pretty.
+Although the commits are pretty.

 I only wish other changes would save too